Egg Donor FAQS

 Who can donate eggs?

-The Food and Drug Administration (FDA) has specific regulations for screening egg donors (primarily for infectious diseases) and the American Society of Reproductive Medicine (ASRM) has recommendations for who should, or should not, donate eggs.
-Generally speaking, egg donors need to: have good physical and emotional health, appropriate weight for height, excellent personal character and be free of any obvious genetic diseases based on their personal and family medical history.
+The Food and Drug Administration (FDA) sets regulations for screening egg donors (primarily for infectious diseases).
+The American Society of Reproductive Medicine (ASRM) also makes recommendations on who should, or should not, donate eggs.

-Egg donors come to our Utah donor egg program for various individual reasons.
-Many know someone who has experienced infertility and they want to help couples experience the joys of pregnancy and having a family.
+Many donors know someone who has experienced infertility and want to help other women.
 For some, the monetary compensation is an additional incentive.

-Why do recipient couples decide to use an egg donor?
+Why do women decide to use a donor?

-The American Society of Reproductive Medicine recommends that donors can donate up to six times.
-To the best of our knowledge this was an arbitrary recommendation but for most instances it is reasonable.
-We are not aware of any research or scientific data that shows additional donations are dangerous or causes additional increased risk.
+The American Society of Reproductive Medicine recommends not to exceed six donations.
+We are not aware of any scientific data that shows additional donations increase risk.